pandabearemoji/LODService/README.md

 # LODService
 A Roblox Plugin for custom LOD generation and handling.

-Haven't updated this in a while, so this tutorial will be pretty short (might return to this later) The code is pretty outdated so I apologize in advance, there are also some unfixed type errors which I forgot to fix and cannot be bothered to without a full update
+Haven't updated this in a while, so this tutorial will be pretty short (might return to this later).
+The code is pretty outdated so I apologize in advance, there are also some unfixed type errors which I forgot to fix and cannot be bothered to without a full update.

 ## LOD GENERATION